sathyap22/Project/README.md

 # Project
-This is a project Repo
+This is a project Repsitory